bm4cs/bencode.io/content/posts/2022-01-30-escaping-google.md

 Some of my biggest fears shutting down my Google account:

 -   GMail, contacts and calendar: 15 years worth of footprint!
+-   OAuth linked accounts: Any sites that I linked my Google account with and used for authentication would now be lost (e.g. StackOverflow).
 -   Drive: A deep investment.
 A complex graph of shared items with peers.
 Throw it all away.
 -   Docs and Sheets: Possibly some of my most valuable data, many shared with my close network.
 -   YouTube: What would become of my uploaded content?
 My subscriptions?
 My premium movie and TV purchases?
 Would it all be lost?
 It turns out YES, even with the likes of `youtube-dl` due to DRM...what a burn.
 -   Photos: Too many memories of my special people, some that are no longer alive today.
 -   Android: What apps do I even have installed.
 Would my premium apps be lost?
 It turns out YES, Google don't even allow transfer of ownership to another account.
 Ouch!
 -   G.Pay: Transaction and purchase history?
--   Hangouts: Valuable chats and group discussions I'm a member of?
+-   Hangouts: Valuable chats and group discussions I'm currently a member of?
 -   Nest smart home devices: All now just paper weights.
 HOLY S#&T!?
 -   Keep: Valuable little notes
 -   Maps: Would all my reviews become read-only or lost forever?